USS Sarasota: Final decommission

 Decommissioned on 2 September 1955, she remained in reserve until transferred to MARCOM in June 1966.
 Her name was struck from the Navy List on 1 July.
 Since then, into 1974, Sarasota was still in the custody of MARCOM, berthed in the James River as a unit of the National Defense Reserve Fleet.

 Fate

 There appears to be some confusion as to the fate of this ship.
 In one Navy Vessel Register (NVR), she is listed as being disposed of in target practice on 1 November 1979.
 In another, she is listed as being disposed of by the Maritime Administration (MARAD) on 1 May 1982.
 In November 1983, the Sarasota Herald-Tribune reported that MARAD was storing the ship in the James River.
 In July 1988, the Sarasota Herald-Tribune reported that according to a Navy spokeswoman the ship had been sold to be scrapped overseas in 1983.
-According to Navsource.org and MARAD, the ship was traded out to Waterman Steamship Corporation, who resold her to Balbao Desquaces Maritimos, S.A., for scrapping, 1 August 1983.
+According to NavSource and MARAD, the ship was traded out to Waterman Steamship Corporation, who resold her to Balbao Desquaces Maritimos, S.A., for scrapping, 1 August 1983.
 She was removed from the Reserve Fleet, 15 November 1983, and was completely scrapped by 25 April 1984.